marianheil/HepSW_bootstrap/UserInfo/README.txt

 version.

 Some packages are dependent on others, e.g. rivet depends on FastJet & HepMC2.
-The specific dependences are listed in NAME-VERSION/NAMEdependences.sh.
+The specific dependencies are listed in NAME-VERSION/NAMEdependencies.sh.
 Add everything listed in there to you ~/.bashrc.

-# Missing dependences, e.g. GLIBCXX 3.4.20
+# Missing dependencies, e.g. GLIBCXX 3.4.20

-A common problem in using these packages are missing system dependences, mostly GLIBCXX.
+A common problem in using these packages are missing system dependencies, mostly GLIBCXX.
 They are in /usr/local/lib64 and /usr/lib64.
 Please source them as well, i.e. by adding